mikedlowis-archive/bci/README.md

 The following command will add a project to the BCI projects directory.

-    $ bci add some_project git@github.com:some_user/some_project.git
+    $ bci add some_project https://github.com/some_user/some_project.git

-### Deleting a Project
+### Removing a Project

-The following command will delete a project from the BCI projects directory.
+The following command will remove a project from the BCI projects directory.

-    $ bci del some_project
+    $ bci rm some_project

 ### Listing Projects